strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

 Organisation Key
 ^^^^^^^^^^^^^^^^

-A sequence of characters which uniquely identifies the provider organisation.
+A sequence of characters which uniquely identifies the provider organisation to the Primary Health Network.
 Assigned by the Primary Health Network.

 :Field name: organisation_key